 In an effort to cut down on costs, all M1 Finance trades are placed in 1-2 windows.
 Normal users have access to 1 trading window per day in the morning.
 If you have M1 Plus, you will get access to a 2nd afternoon trading window as well.

 M1 Finance’s value is in the ability to create your own custom portfolios.
 Then, you can put it on autopilot with a number of useful features.

 You will also be able to specify the exact percentage of your portfolio you want to go toward each company.
 This is an incredible and unique benefit for investors because it allows users to structure their portfolios to match their investing style.

 If creating your own portfolio isn’t your style, use one of M1 Finance’s 30+ expert-built portfolios.

-Like Public above, investors can purchase portions of a share, instead of the whole thing.
-By doing this, several barriers to entry are eliminated for new and less-cash rich investors.
+Like Public, investors can purchase portions of a share, instead of the whole thing.
+By doing this, several barriers to entry are eliminated for new and less wealthy investors.

 With fractional shares, you can take advantage of the ability to create your own custom portfolio for as much or as little as you can afford (above $100).

 With automatic rebalancing, M1 Finance makes sure that your investments stay at the thresholds you have designated.
 For example, if you have designated that Amazon in particular, will only make up 15% of your portfolio, automatic rebalancing will make sure it says that way.